 Map not to scale.

-See the central Italy and some of its most culturally significant locations!
-This 14-day itinerary through Italy will take you to Rome, Tuscany, Florence, Cinque Terre, and Bologna.
+See the centre of Italy and some of its most culturally significant locations!
+This 14-day itinerary will take you to Rome, Tuscany, Florence, Cinque Terre, and Bologna.

 Start in Rome and experience the magnificence of the “Eternal City.”
 Save money by jumping on free walking tours – or go yourself.
-Visiting the Trevi fountain, St. Peter’s Basilica, Colosseum and a ton of other cool old stuff is a great free way to spend your time!
+Visiting the Trevi Fountain, St. Peter’s Basilica, Colosseum and a ton of other cool old stuff is a great way to spend your time!
+You need an absolute minimum of 3 days to see the capital.

 backpacking italy 10 day itinerary